School of Information: Registration FAQ

 Merit-based scholarship eligibility requires that students are registered full-time.
 However, domestic students can petition to study part-time and retain their scholarship.
 If the petition is approved, the remainder of the scholarship will be prorated to the part-time proportion of full-time study.
 For more information, please consult the merit-based scholarship policy and the petition form.

-*If you are an international student with a merit-based scholarship (and you are planning to study part-time in your final semester), please email your academic advisor for more information.
+*If you are an international student with a merit-based scholarship (and you are planning to study part-time in your final semester), please email your staff advisor for more information.

 Graduating Students